luizpvas/explicit/README.md

 ### 1. Manually adding examples

-In a request, call `add_example(request:, response:)` **after** declaring params and responses.
-It's important the example comes after to make sure it is valid according to the params and responses specs.
+In a request, call `add_example(request:, response:)` after declaring params and responses.
+It's important the example comes after params and responses to make sure it is valid.

 The request must be a hash with `params` and, optionally, `headers`.
 The response must be a hash with `status` and `data`.